-In fact, 1-wood is so well known for this that it is simply called a conductor.
-There is also a third option, called hybrid.
-Hybrid golf clubs have a thicker and wider head than an iron, but they are smaller than a wood, making them reasonably useful on the street and may be easier to hit the ball than a driver or a double iron.
-To this day, Joey suggests starting with a half game or a two-thirds set, starting with irons of 3, 5, 7 and 9 and wooden sticks of 3 and 5.Add your golf club and driver and you're ready to hit the course.
+Hybrids are another option; they have a thicker and wider head than an iron but are smaller than a wood, making them useful on the street and easier to hit than a driver or double iron.
+Joey suggests starting with a half game or two-thirds set, beginning with irons of 3, 5, 7, and 9 and wooden sticks of 3 and 5.Add your driver and golf bag and you're ready to hit the course.
 If you're new to the game, completing golf sets and building your own bag are good options since you don't need all 14 clubs right away.
 Beginner golfers tend to start with a driver, an iron set, a sand wedge, and a putter.